oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 The configuration of the main flake, [/flake.nix](/flake.nix), is heavy, and it takes time to debug & deploy.
 This simplified flake is tiny and can be deployed very quickly, it helps to:

-1. Adjust & verify my `hardware-configuration.nix` modification quickly before deploying the main flake.
+1. Adjust & verify the new host's `hardware-configuration.nix` modification quickly before deploying the main flake.
-2. Test some new filesystem related features on a NixOS virtual machine, such as impermanence, Secure Boot, TPM2, Encryption, etc.
+2. Test new filesystem related features on a NixOS virtual machine, such as impermanence, Secure Boot, TPM2, Encryption, etc.

 ## Brand new host